neomedia6989/docs-2/docs/shares/tools.md

 3. Copy the URL from the browser and paste it into the URL field.
 4. Click the Scan button.

-This tool updates Plex metadata and usually resolves playback errors.
-It is available at [blackbeard.media/scan-media](https://blackbeard.media/scan-media).
+This tool updates Plex metadata and usually resolves playback errors; you can [click here](https://blackbeard.media/scan-media) to use it.

 ## Upload Subtitles Tool